Fundraising ideas

 Commitment level: All in a day’s work!

-Quick summary: Get as many colleagues as possible to contribute a photo of themselves as a baby (or small child).
+Quick summary: Ask colleagues to provide a photo of themselves as a baby (or small child).
 Everyone pays £1 to guess who’s who.
 Prizes optional.

-Bonus options: This game works either in real life (put the pictures up on a wall or board if everyone works in the same place) or virtually if you compile them together in an email or slideshow.
+Bonus options: This game works either face-to-face (put the photos up on a wall or board) or virtually (compile them in an email or slideshow).
 Can’t get your colleague’s baby photos?
 Use celebrity baby photos instead.

 Make it a success: Useful tips on how to run a baby photo guessing contest.